Intro-to-HCI-Spring-2023/p5_v2-group9/motify/README.md

 # Motify

-> Motify is a mobile app designed to help users stay motivated and track their fitness goals.
+> Motify is a mobile app designed to help users stay motivated and try new things with various challenges.

 ![App Screenshots](assets/images/screens.png)